zainaftab2225/zainaftab2225.github.io/_genderstudies/introduction-to-gender-studies.md

 ### Definition

 - Gender Studies investigates the biological differences between men and women but focuses on these differences in a **socio-cultural context**.
-- It is a remarkable discriminating tool in the distribution of labor, care, possession, income, education, organizational qualities or diseases.
-Hence, it is important to study gender.
+- It is a remarkable discriminating tool in the distribution of:
+  - Labor
+  - Care
+  - Possession
+  - Income
+  - Education
+  - Organizational qualities
+  - Diseases

 ### Understanding Gender Studies